hoothin/UserScripts/Pagetual/README.md

 pageElement
 --
-Selector of main content which need to insert, you can let it to be a array to contains multiple page elements.
+Selector or xpath of main content which need to insert, you can let it to be a array to contains multiple page elements.

 pageElementByJs `(over)`
 --